 You may be there for the game, but the food is what makes it tailgating.
 Bring enough food to satisfy everyone in your party.
 Grilling is the most popular means of cooking, prepare the food ahead as much as possible and be sure to marinade any meats the night before.
 We highly recommend ham steaks, they are filling, easy to grill and break the norm of burgers and dogs.
 We also suggest, adding a bit extra in case you make new friends or your party unexpectedly grows.

 #5 Bring the Shade

-In Summer, the sun can shine strong and parking lot areas are notoriously hot.
+In Summer, and sometimes Fall, the sun’s rays can become strong.
 Besides the shade, a canopy or pop-up tent will offer shelter if unexpected showers happen.
 Don’t forget the stakes to keep your top down if it gets windy.
 We know the die-hard fans will be there rain, snow, sun, or wind.

 Don’t forget to have fun!
 Tailgating is meant to be an experience, so kick back with all the other fans and engage in the fun.
 No one will care if you do accidentally forget the napkins if the experience is positive overall.
 What is your favorite tip for tailgating?
 Share in the comments.